Here is a breakdown of major shareholders in Dun & Bradstreet Holdings Inc. (NYSE: DNB)

 The top institutional shareholder in the company is Lee Thomas H Partners Lp with over 103.82 million shares valued at $2.59 billion.
 The investor’s holdings represent 24.18% of the DNB Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Cannae Holdings, Inc. with 76.55 million shares valued at $1.91 billion to account for 17.83% of the shares outstanding.
 The other top investors are Blackrock Inc. which holds 31.21 million shares representing 7.27% and valued at over $777.11 million, while Capital World Investors holds 3.21% of the shares totaling 13.78 million with a market value of $343.03 million.

-Dun & Bradstreet Holdings Inc. (NYSE: DNB) is -0.44% lower on its value in year-to-date trading and has touched a low of $21.34 and a high of $29.55 in the current 52-week trading range.
+Dun & Bradstreet Holdings Inc. (NYSE: DNB) is -4.38% lower on its value in year-to-date trading and has touched a low of $21.34 and a high of $29.55 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The DNB stock was last observed hovering at around $24.35 in the last trading session, with the day’s gains setting it 0.44% off its average median price target of $30.00 for the next 12 months.
-It is also 24.88% off the consensus price target high of $33.00 offered by 13 analysts, but current levels are -3.29% lower than the price target low of $24.00 for the same period.
+The DNB stock was last observed hovering at around $23.91 in the last trading session, with the day’s loss setting it -0.1% off its average median price target of $30.00 for the next 12 months.
+It is also 27.85% off the consensus price target high of $33.00 offered by 13 analysts, but current levels are 0.79% higher than the price target low of $24.00 for the same period.

-The stock witnessed a 9.74% gain in the last 1 month and extending the period to 3 months gives it a -7.12%, and is 2.40% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.63% over the week and 3.82% over the month.
+The stock witnessed a 2.76% gain in the last 1 month and extending the period to 3 months gives it a -7.96%, and is -1.57% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.98% over the week and 3.48% over the month.

 Dun & Bradstreet Holdings Inc. (DNB) Analyst Forecasts